marcinszewczykArch/FootballStock/README.md

 ### plan backend:
 ~~- move playerCache from client to memory~~
+- PlayerId as Long
-- pure to delay
+~~- pure to delay~~
 - replace println by log's
 - add console endpoints/messages to check player memory and cache
-- create stream to update players json periodically / by trigger from console and endpoint
+- create 2 streams to update players json periodically and combine them:
+    1. Take from db all playerIds where:
+    - player is active (not retired)
+    - last update (from client json) was more than given time period
+    2. Find last PlayerId in db and try to fetch next N players from client
+    - if all failed - stop fetching
+    - if any found - scan next N number
 - design and add http endpoints
 - read envs from cloud (aws credentials)
 - create dynamoDb client